“Nobody can go back and start a new beginning, but anyone can start today and make a new ending.” – Maria Robinson

 With more freedom than I ever thought possible waking up on a Monday morning is now a joy (a sentence I never in my wildest dreams thought I’d be able to say).

-So, how did I find my direction?
+So, how did I find my direction in life?

 Well it all started with one simple action that you too can do right here, right now.